jingleyang/security_ctf/pwnable.kr/01_level.md

 }
 ```

-It is high probable that a submit[j] is equal to any of the characher of lotto[].
+It is high probable that a submit[j] is equal to any of the character of lotto[].

-This is my sulotion.
+This is my solution.

 ```
 #!/usr/bin/env python